railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 # Level and Map the print bed

-The RailCore has two means of acheiving a first layer that is edge-to-edge flat, smooth as glass, and repeatable: **Bed Leveling**, and the **Mesh** surface correction.
+The RailCore has two means of achieving a first layer that is edge-to-edge flat, smooth as glass, and repeatable: **Bed Leveling**, and the **Mesh** surface correction.

 ## Bed Leveling (Tramming)